PCJohn/framegate/README.md

 It is deliberately *generic*: no task-specific heuristics, no per-dataset tuning.
-Everything is derived from cheap per-cell colour/luma statistics computed on a small thumbnail, so a single call costs roughly 0.5-2 ms on a 1080p frame (hardware-dependent).
+Everything is derived from cheap per-cell colour/luma statistics computed on a small thumbnail, so a single call costs about 1.5-2 ms on a 1080p frame on a modern laptop -- and tunes down to well under 1 ms when you need it (hardware-dependent; see Performance).

 ```python
 from framegate import Gate